• Skip to main content

 • Spiral fractures

-• Very proximal fractures
+• Very proximal or distal fractures

-• Limited bone stock for adequate screw purchase.
+Reason: Limited bone stock for screw purchase

 Implants Used